openzfs/openzfs-docs/docs/Performance and Tuning/ZIO Scheduler.rst

 and zfs_vdev_async_write_active_max_dirty_percent.
 If it exceeds the maximum percentage, this indicates that the rate of incoming data is greater than the rate that the backend storage can handle.
 In this case, we must further throttle incoming writes.
-See `ZIO Transaction Delay <https://openzfs.github.io/openzfs-docs/Performance%20and%20Tuning/ZFS%20Transaction%20Delay.html>`_ for details.
+See :doc:`ZFS Transaction Delay </Performance and Tuning/ZFS Transaction Delay>` for details.